Wind-WindKids/winding/winding.md

 ![My First Winding Web Page](my_first_winding_web_page/)

-## Describing another Winding
+## Creating a Winding from a Winding
-You can describe another winding, by creating a winding, illuminating which will result in another winding.
+By illuminating a winding that outputs a winding, you can create a new winding.
+This is useful for creating a new winding based on the current context:

 ```markdown
 --